Kia Carnival: North America

-The Sedona nameplate was introduced in the United States in 2001, and used until the fourth generation, when the Kia began using the Carnival nameplate globally.
-It made its virtual US market debut on 23 February 2021 for the 2022 model year.
-In the US market, the 2022 Carnival is only offered with the 290 hp Smartstream G3.5 GDi V6.
-The Carnival went on sale in the U.S. and Canada starting March 2021 and is fully imported from South Korea for the North American market.
+The Sedona nameplate was introduced in the United States in 2001 and was used until the fourth generation, when Kia began using the Carnival nameplate globally.
+The fourth-generation model made its virtual US market debut on 23 February 2021 for the 2022 model year.
+In the US market, the 2022 Carnival is only offered with the 290hp (216kw; 294 PS) Smartstream G3.5 GDi V6 The Carnival went on sale in the U.S. and Canada starting March 2021 and is fully imported from South Korea for the North American market.
 The trim levels for the North American–spec Carnival were: LX, LX+ (Canada only), EX, EX+ (Canada only), SX, and SX Prestige (USA only).
 They come in either 7- or 8-seater configuration with the 7 seats offered on the base LX (without Seat Package) and 8-seater option is available on LX models with the Seat Package and is standard on the EX, SX and SX Prestige.
 On the SX Prestige the seating is reduced to 7 seats when equipped with the optional VIP Lounge Seating.

 In February 2024, for the 2025 model year, the Carnival was updated with revamped styling and the Hybrid powertrain became available for the North American market alongside the existing 3.5-litre engine as well as a limited edition Dark Edition that features darker exterior trim.

 Oceania

 Australia

 The fourth-generation Carnival went on sale in January 2021, with four trim levels: S, Si, SLi and Platinum.
-In Australia, the Carnival comes as 8-seater configuration and available with two engines: a 2.2-litre diesel and 3.5-litre MPi V6 petrol.
+In Australia, the Carnival comes as 8-seater configuration and available with two engines: a 2.2-litre CRDi diesel and 3.5-litre MPi V6 petrol.

 The facelifted Carnival was launched in Australia on 16 May 2024, with five trim levels: S, Sport, Sport+, GT Line Lite and GT Line.
 The facelift model saw the introduction of the Hybrid powertrain only for the GT Line trim.
 In May 2025, the Hybrid powertrain became available for the S and Sport+ trims.

+The 3.5-litre V6 petrol was dropped from the range in 2026 to meet New Vehicle Efficiency Standard (NVES) emissions targets.

 New Zealand

-The fourth-generation Carnival was launched on 18 January 2021, with three trim levels: EX, Deluxe and Premium.
-In New Zealand, the Carnival comes as 8-seater configuration and with the 2.2-litre diesel engine.
+The fourth-generation Carnival was launched in New Zealand on 18 January 2021 with three trim levels, EX, Deluxe and Premium.
+All variants equipped with an eight-seat configuration and 2.2 litre CRDi diesel engine.

+In February 2025, 1.6-litre turbo-petrol hybrid variant was introduced to the line-up.

 Russia

 In March 2021, the fourth-generation Carnival went on sale in Russia and other CIS markets.
-It is assembled in Kaliningrad by Avtotor and available in 7-seater and 8-seater configurations.
+It was assembled in Kalingingrad by Avtotor in 7-seater and 8-seater configurations.
+Avtotor's assembly of Kia vehicles ended in 2022.